andrewstephens75/EnumMapping/README.md

 #  enum_mapping.h

-## A Typesafe way to convert c++ enum class values to strings and back
+## A typesafe way to convert c++ enum class values to strings and back

 We have all faced the problem of serializing our beautifully typesafe enum classes from and to the murky soups of text that are json, xml, ymal, or ini.
 Perhaps you have looked longingly at other languages that make this easy, with their fancy-pants reflection and annotations.